mailgun/documentation/source/api-webhooks-deprecated.rst

 Webhooks (deprecated)
 =====================

-**Note:** This refers to a previous version of the API which is deprecated and may be removed in a future release.
+..
+Warning:: This refers to a previous version of the API which is deprecated
+          and may be removed in a future release.
 Ongoing development of webhooks should be using the latest API available here: :ref:`api-webhooks`

+..
+Note:: If you are looking forward to migrate to the new Webhooks API,
+          you don’t need to worry: both APIs can be used at the same time.
+          You’ll be notified by the legacy webhooks and the new webhooks.
+          But don’t forget to remove the legacy url as soon as you get migrated your app to the new API!

 This API allows you to create, access, and delete webhooks programmatically.

 Supported webhooks, and their documentation, are listed below: